Highland Lakes Lake Alpine is a fine lake. Ebbetts Pass

 Rock channel on South side of Duck Lake.

-Tahoe to Yosemite Trail zags through rock channel along the South side of Duck Lake.
+Tahoe to Yosemite Trail zags through rock channel along the South shore of Duck Lake.

 Duck Lake Terrain

-Hiking around the South side of Duck Lake brings us through a variety of terrains.
-Granite rock outcroppings shaded by a thin forest cover part of the South shore of Duck Lake.
+Hiking around the South shore of Duck Lake brings us through a variety of terrains.
+Granite rock outcroppings under thin forest shades part of the South shore of Duck Lake.

 Not much shade on a blazing day.

-You will see faint trails leading to these South shore sites along Duck Lake off of the main Tahoe to Yosemite Trail route.
+Hiking around the South shore of Duck Lake we see faint trails leading to South shore campsites breaking off to our Left, off of the main Tahoe to Yosemite Trail route.

-Vibrant green meadow aprons reach out from the lake between the rounded granite mounds.
+We're hiking across fingers of vibrant green meadow reaching out from Duck Lake between rounded granite mounds.

-These flat meadows around Duck Lake mark the overflow zone of the lake during the Spring Thaw.
+The flat meadows ringing the West and South shores of Duck Lake mark its expansive overflow zone during the high waters of the Spring Thaw.

-This whole scene of this tiny lake and its fine rock formations are surrounded an apron of meadow which is fenced in by deep forest.
+This whole scene of tiny lake and its fine rock formations are surrounded an apron of meadow fenced in by deep forest.

-A nice campsite nestled within the granite and forest along the South side of Duck Lake.
+A nice campsite nestled within the granite and forest along the South shore of Duck Lake.

 Nice campsite on the South side of Duck Lake.